 - Not getting enough exercise per day (try this article on How To Motivate Yourself To Workout When Depressed)

 - Eating hard to digest, highly processed foods

 One common factor for a restless sleep is having too many thoughts going through your head.
 They may be negative or they may be positive, but they work together to keep your brain working overtime instead of slowly shutting down.

 Talking with your therapist is a great way to initially get these thoughts out of your head, and in doing so you will most likely notice there are a lot more things being said then what you first thought.
 To keep up this routine, you can use an evening routine of journaling to put all your thoughts on paper, clearing your head.

-There are many forms of anxiety that we can be affected by, and a lot of the time they are all unique to each individual.
+There are many forms of anxiety, like situational anxiety, that we can be affected by, and a lot of the time they are all unique to each individual.
 With that being so, it is very hard to find a blue print for dealing with your specific anxiety.
 It is much easier to find out what makes you anxious and a plan to address it when the fear kicks in.

 Whether it be your parents, close family and friends or someone that you know a little bit but want to get to know better, your therapist can help you.
 A lot of bettering your relationships starts with learning your strengths and weaknesses in these areas.
 It helps keep you honest if there is someone to call your bluff when you say you are doing one thing, yet in real life you are doing another.

 Building your social skills falls into the personal growth realm.
 We all want to adapt and grow as humans, so things we enjoy get easier and things we are not as good at, we can learn over time.
 Social skills will help you feel more confident in your day to day life, most likely positively affecting your anxiety and depression or moderate depression.

 7. Reducing your social anxiety